Quixotic7/RCSGQuake1MapImporter/README.md

 ## Version History

+**20210228**

+	-	Improved Valve Texture orientation, still not perfect, but improved.
+	-	Imported map now organized into Trenchbroom layers and groups.
+	-	Entities are placed in their own GameObject with the class name of the entity.
+	-	Models for Trigger entities will be set to use triggers and won't be rendered.

-20210227 - Initial release of the addon.
+**20210227** - Initial release of the addon.